Estimated reading time: 7 minutes

 - You are a First Time Home Buyer

-- You must have a written agreement to buy or build a home for yourself.
+- You must have a written agreement to buy or build a home.

 Unless you are a person with a disability or you are helping a related person with a disability buy or build a qualifying home, you have to be a first-time home buyer to withdraw funds from your RRSP(s) to buy or build a qualifying home.